eunomia-bpf/nvbit-tutorial/tools/mov_replace/README.md

 }
 ```

-This callback is simpler than in other tools:
+This callback is simpler than in other tools: we intercept kernel launches, instrument the function if needed, enable our instrumented version, and don't need to maintain counters or print results.
-1. We intercept kernel launches
-2. We instrument the function if needed
-3. We enable our instrumented version
-4. We don't need to maintain counters or print results

 ## How It Works: Device Side (inject_funcs.cu)